Coaching Philosophies

 Practices: The plan is typically two or three times per week starting in mid August and then mid-January.
 I think kids deserve at least a month off after each season to rest their bodies and just have time to be kids.
 I plan on twice per week but I usually have places available three times per week.
 I will probably have a facility twice per week and a field once per week so we get at least two practices per week even if it rains.
 It does raise the cost a little but the insurance is well worth it.

 Uniforms: I am a minimalist.
 I am not into big, expensive, fancy uniforms.
 I think we should be able to uniform a player with two jerseys, a practice jersey or two and a batting helmet for less than $150.
 I do my best to keep it under that number.
-I would like each player to have a C Flap.
+Each player will wear a C Flap on their batting helmet.
+There are no exceptions.
 It’s the safest way to go.

 Extras: I video and take photos during many of the practices to be able to sit down and evaluate what players are really doing with their mechanics.
 I video every game and live stream each game also.
 That way grandparents, aunts, uncles, friends, parents who are away, etc… can still watch the games.
 We do GameChanger on every game and I keep complete season and “career” stats on each player that I have.
-I can tell you the OPS of a player that played with me from 2009-2012 and is now playing at Odessa College.
+I can tell you the OPS of a player that played with me from 2009-2012 and just finished playing at West Virginia.

 Parents: That being said, since it is a one man organization, parent help is key.
 I usually need two parents to help coaching and I teach them what exactly I am looking for and our specific philosophies and how to teach them.
 I also need an A / V person to set up cameras and someone to take pictures as well as a serious scorekeeper to run GameChanger.
 And I will always need a team mom to take control of the little things and organizing.